DDSN 101 CAD 1-A: 2 Credits (2 Lec)

 DDSN 135 SolidWorks I: 3 Credits (3 Lec)

-PREREQUISITE: M 111 or consent Program Director/Instructor.
-This course is a study and application of standards used for producing working drawings, including the fundamentals of geometric dimensioning and tolerance.
+(Sp) This course is a study and application of standards used for producing working drawings, including the fundamentals of geometric dimensioning and tolerance.
 Both detail and assembly drawings will be produced.
-Typically Taken – 2nd Semester (Spring)
+Typically Taken – 2nd Semester (Spring).

 DDSN 166 Revit I: 3 Credits (2 Lec, 1 Lab)

-PREREQUISITE: CSTN 173, DDSN 131.
-Students will be introduced to Parametric Design and Building Information Modeling (BIM) that make up the base platform of this software as they work through a variety of drafting projects
+PREREQUISITE: CSTN 173 and DDSN 131 or IDSN 230.
+(F, Sp) Students will be introduced to Parametric Design and Building Information Modeling (BIM) that make up the base platform of this software as they work through a variety of drafting projects

 DDSN 186 Intermediate Drafting & Design: 3 Credits (3 Lec)